WebAssembly lld port¶

 Generate WebAssembly imports for undefined symbols, where possible.
 For example, for function symbols this is always possible, but in general this is not possible for undefined data symbols.
 Undefined data symbols will still be reported as normal (in accordance with

 Initial size of the linear memory.
-Default: static data size.
+Default: the sum of stack, static data and heap sizes.

 Maximum size of the linear memory.
 Default: unlimited.